MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-application-using-the-client-side-object-model.md

 - Projects on the hosting site that are populated with information

 > [!NOTE]
-> The standard .NET Framework (4.0 or newer) is the correct framework to use.
+> The standard .NET Framework (4.0 or later) is the correct framework to use.
 Do not use the .NET Framework 4 Client Profile.

-## Developing the application
+## Develop the application

 In developing a desktop application for SharePoint, the preferred interface is the Project client side object model (CSOM).